dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 most, emotionally?
 If the toxic employee is trained in psychology and compels the other employee to constantly switch from focusing on analytical issues to emotional issues, do you think they will appear to get much done?
 NO!
-It will burn out their brain with stress. *AND GODDAMIT I MEAN IT WILL LITERALLY, CHEMICALLY BURN OUT THEIR BRAIN!*
+It will burn out their brain with stress.
+And I mean it will literally chemically burn out their brain.
 As in, lasting, permanent, chemical and neurological damage.
 In particular, stress damages the hippocampus.
 Enough of this -- I.E. 5+ years -- and that person might find it hard to function again, ever!

 Worse still, how do you think that compelling little stazis to psychologically torment people on a government list would affect the